1. What Is Azure Cloud Service?

-Furthermore, Azure Service Bus Queues have the ability of deleting themselves after a configurable amount of idle time.
-This feature is very practical when you create Queues for each user, because if a user hasn’t interacted with a Queue for the past month, it automatically gets clean it up.
-Its also a great way to drive costs down.
+Furthermore, Azure Service Bus Queues have the ability to delete themselves after a configurable amount of idle time.
+This feature is very practical when you create Queues for each user because if a user hasn’t interacted with a Queue for the past month, it automatically gets clean it up.
+It’s also a great way to drive costs down.
 You shouldn’t have to pay for storage that you don’t need.
 These Queues are limited to a maximum of 80gb.
 Once you’ve reached this limit your application will start receiving exceptions.

 33. What Is A Cloud Service Deployment?